dngulin/ksi/Documentation~/traits.md

 - Structures that should not be implicitly copied should be marked with the `[ExplicitCopy]` attribute
 - Structures that own dynamically allocated data should be marked with the `[DynSized]` attribute that enables referencing safety checks
-- For some `[DynSized]` structures the allocator policy attribute is also required:
+- For some `[DynSized]` structures the allocator policy trait is also required:
   - The `[Dealloc]` attribute generates deallocation API and enables extra diagnostics
   - The `[TempAlloc]` attribute makes deallocation not required in exchange to be stored only on stack

-## ExplicitCopyAttribute
+## ExplicitCopy Attribute

 The `[ExplicitCopy]` attribute enforces move semantics for a marked struct preventing any implicit copying.
 It should be used for structures that have any `[ExplicitCopy]` fields like `RefList<T>`.